m3g/ComplexMixtures.jl/docs/src/example1.md

    ```julia
    julia -t auto script.jl
    ```
-   Alternativelly (and perhaps preferrably), copy line by line the content of the script into the Julia REPL, to follow each step of the calculation.
+   Alternatively (and perhaps preferably), copy line by line the content of the script into the Julia REPL, to follow each step of the calculation.
 For a more advanced Julia usage, we suggest the [VSCode IDE](https://code.visualstudio.com/) with the [Julia Language Support](https://www.julia-vscode.org/docs/dev/gettingstarted/) extension.